Azure/azure-sdk-for-js/design/multi-client-and-multi-api-in-modular.md

 src/v2/rest
 ```

-## Multi-Api mixed with Multi-Client
+## Multi-Api mixed with Multi-Client in Modular

 ### Multi-Api for LoadTesting case